0xPier/pudgy-joystick/README.md

 2. **Movement Test**
    - Use left thumbstick to move the red square player
-   - Movement should feel responsive and pixel-perfect
+   - Movement should feel responsive and smooth
    - Player should move in 8 directions (up, down, left, right, diagonals)
    - Releasing thumbstick should stop movement smoothly